shadps4-emu/shadPS4/documents/Debugging/Debugging.md

       - By default, the emulator use `log/shad_log.txt`.
   - `maxSkipDuration`: Amount of time in which identical lines will not be logged (milliseconds).
       - By default, 5'000 milliseconds.
+  - `sizeLimit`: Size limit for log files (bytes).
+      - By default, 100 MB.

 - `[GPU]`